Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing

 \subsubsection{Implementation and Computational Resources}

-The PTIC-WalkSAT and PA-WalkSAT algorithms were fully implemented in-house while we use the implementation of the WalkSAT heuristic from the codebase~\cite{walksatrepo}, which is viewed as the best open source implementation.
-As for the computational resources, all of the experiments were carried out on a Google Cloud Platform (GCP) instance (n2-standard-64) located in the \mbox{US-Central1-a zone.} The instance was equipped with an Intel Xeon CPU running at 2.80~GHz with 90~GB of RAM and 64 logical cores.
+All of the benchmarked algorithms were fully implemented in-house with the use of the \texttt{RUST} programming language.
+The results may be reproduced with other WalkSAT implementations, such as the one in Ref.~\cite{walksatrepo}.
+Regarding the computational resources, all of the experiments were performed on a Google Cloud Platform instance \mbox{(n2-standard-64)} located in the \mbox{us-central1-a zone.} The instance was equipped with an Intel Xeon CPU running at 2.80~GHz with 90~GB of RAM and 64 logical cores.